Sigismondo Boldoni: Life

 Boldoni's letters of 1629 written while he was sojourning in Bellano describe the ravages of the advancing German armies in the region around Lake Como and the plague which the soldiers brought in their wake.
-Two centuries later, the letters would serve as a source for Manzoni's novel I Promessi Sposi.
+Two centuries later, the letters would serve as a source for Manzoni's novel The Betrothed (I promessi sposi).
 When the plague approached Bellano, Boldoni returned to Pavia.
 He died there on 3 July 1630, two days before his 33rd birthday.
 According to the historian Cesare Cantù, he had contracted the plague from a contaminated suit of clothes brought to him by his tailor.
 Some 19th-century accounts of his life state that shortly before his death, Boldoni had been appointed to the principal chair of philosophy at the University of Padua.
 However, doubts have been cast on this because the previous holder of the chair, Cesare Cremonini, died a year later than Boldoni and there are no records of him having retired.